goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 Using importance sampling with distribution q:
 $$\mathbb{E}_{p(x)}[f(x)] \approx \frac{1}{N} \sum_i \frac{p(x_i)}{q(x_i)} f(x_i)$$

-**The optimal sampling distribution that minimizes variance is:**
+The optimal sampling distribution that minimizes variance is:
 $$q^*(x) \propto p(x)|f(x)|$$

-**Intuitive interpretation**: Sample more frequently where the function value |f(x)| is large.
+Intuitive interpretation: Sample more frequently where the function value |f(x)| is large.
 This concentrates samples where they have the most impact on the expectation.

-Normalized vs Unnormalized Importance Sampling

 In many ML applications, we only know unnormalized distributions.
 For unnormalized distribution $\tilde{p}(x) = p(x) \cdot Z$ where Z is unknown: